-Otherwise, the focus is moved to next empty Weibel point.
+Otherwise, the focus is moved to next empty Weibel point (Fig 3).

 Start/Stop Swatter [S]

-Shows or hides the circular brush area.
+Shows or hides the circular brush area (Fig 4).
 Click inside the brush area and drag towards outside to extend, or click outside drag towards inside to trim.
 All non-occupied grid points inside the swatter area can be annotated or killed with single or dual-key stroke.
+Be careful as currently there is no Undo (but you precede the operation with ObjectJ>Save Project).

+Fig. 4: Swatter mode

+Swatter All/ None [A]

+Highlights (or unhighlights) the entire frame as swatter area (Fig 5) .
+This can be used to mark all unmarked gridlocations with a certain category.
+Be careful as currently there is no Undo (but you precede the operation with ObjectJ>Save Project).

+Fig. 5: Swatter All

 * Kill [K]

 If swatter is on, kills all markers in the swatter area.
 Otherwise, kills the marker that is close to the cursor, similar to the pistol tool.